Within the university you can reserve rooms for educational and non-regular educational purposes, but also for events, meetings and gatherings.

 - Faculty of Humanities room booking form (PDF document).

 NOTE: To complete the form you should first save the file.
+The completed form should be handed in to the Servicedesk by the secreteriat of your department.

 If you have any questions, please contact the Service Desk by e-mail or telephone: